undreamai/LLMUnity/README.md

 - `Debug` select to log the output of the model in the Unity Editor
 - <details><summary>Advanced options</summary>

-  - `Parallel Prompts` number of prompts that can happen in parallel (default: -1 = number of LLM/LLMClient objects)
+  - `Parallel Prompts` number of prompts that can happen in parallel (default: -1 = number of LLMCharacter objects)
   - `Dont Destroy On Load` select to not destroy the LLM GameObject when loading a new Scene

 </details>